 At a bare minimum, you need to define what success means to you.
 You need to know what milestones you want to hit and when, as well as what it looks like when you’ve reached all of your major career goals.

+However, you also need to know what your new employer thinks job success looks like.
 Is success based on longevity, promotions, or simply on raw numbers?
-Is it the amount of time that you put in?
-The number of sales you make?
-Your customer service rating?
+Is it the amount of time you put in, the number of sales you make, or your customer service rating?

-You need to understand how those who are in charge think so that you can find a way to make your own long-term employment goals align with the qualities that your new company considers the most important.
-You should have some idea of what these qualities are from your job description, the research you did during your initial job search, and the sorts of interview questions you were asked during the hiring process.
+You need to understand how those in charge think so that you can align your goals with the qualities they consider the most important.
+Your job description, the research you did during your initial job search, and the sort of interview questions you were asked during the hiring process should give you some idea of these qualities.

 The meeting place of these two sets of expectations is where your greatest levels of success can be gained.